geta6/direquire/README.md

     var module = direquire('./modules');

 ## How to use

-  module named `exports.moduleName`.
+  module named by object name e.g. `exports.moduleName`.

-  nested module named `directory name`.
+  nested module named by directory name.

   Example: